TAILOR-UoB/new_ways_of_publishing/booksource/introduction/formatting-tools.md

 </html>
 ```

-*Reveal.js* is also supported by
+`reveal.js` is also supported by
-multiple formatting tools like *Quarto*, *Jupyter Notebook*, and *pandoc* that
+multiple formatting tools like `Quarto`, `Jupyter Notebook`, and `pandoc` that
-which convert markdown files to reveal.js presenations.
+which convert markdown files to `reveal.js` presentations.

 :::{admonition} D2L-Book: A Toolkit for Hands-on Books